-As described in response to question 4.2, the Lead Agency has completed the ACF-approved alternative methodology for the FY2022-24 plan, is is preparing to promulgate regulations to set new subsidy reimbursement rates that are informed by that methodology, and projects they will be effective Oct.
+As described in response to question 4.2, the Lead Agency has completed the ACF-approved alternative methodology for the FY2022-24 plan.
+Child Care Subsidy Reimbursement rates are set in regulation, and thus updating them requires regulatory updates.
+The Lead Agency is in the process of promulgating regulations to set new subsidy reimbursement rates that are informed by that methodology, to be effective Oct.
 1, 2021.
 The Lead Agency is using estimates generated from the most recent, updated, and ACF-approved cost estimation model to set base payment rates that reflect the average per child cost to deliver care and are adequate and enable child care providers to meet health, safety, quality and staffing requirements at all four Capital Quality (QRIS) designations.